RConradG/snake/README.md

 - Left Arrow ⬅️
 - Right Arrow ➡️

-👉If the game ends, the player can restart the game by clicking the restart button.👈
+👉 If the game ends, the player can restart the game by clicking the restart button. 👈

-## Attributions
+# Attributions

-### Here are the resources I used to research and create the game.
+## Here are the resources I used to research and create the game.

 Canvas API